PepperySalt/Cisco_Type_7_Password_Decrypter/README.md

 This is a simple python script meant to reverse hash Cisco Type 7 passwords.
 This was created purely for educational purposes.

-This code was created by using this C script : https://insecure.org/sploits/cisco.passwords.html
+This code was created by converting this C script : https://insecure.org/sploits/cisco.passwords.html